Skip to Content

 Le petit salon

-April 27, 2022 – July 23, 2022
+April 27 to July 23, 2022

 With loans from notable private collections, this exhibition traced the influence of French Impressionism on Canadian artists during the late 19th and early 20th centuries.

-Photo: Bell-Smith, Waterloo Bridge (detail) Oil on Canvas
+Photo: Bell-Smith, Waterloo Bridge (detail), Oil on Canvas

 abstract art in very vibrant colours